 Acoustic guitars of all kinds are a standard feature of every recording studio and many bands.
 High-end acoustics, especially vintage guitars, can cost thousands of dollars.
 Of course we're not talking about those models here, so let's begin with a good option for families with a budding guitar hero and not a ton of cash to spend.

 The reason I like this particular acoustic guitar is that it comes with a very complete package of accessories and necessities that every guitar student will need at some point.
-I recommend this package based on years of experience with my guitar students.
-The guitar itself is solid and dependable, and it's backed by the full support of the Yamaha customer service team.
-But the thing that makes it a good idea to choose it for a child's acoustic guitar is the package that it comes with.
+I recommend this package for kids based on years of experience with my guitar students.
+The thing that makes it a good idea to choose it for a child's acoustic guitar is the package that it comes with.
 Yamaha includes everything you'll need to start playing right away—and trust me, you do not want to go through the process of finding and paying for a good beginner's acoustic guitar and then find that you're missing some essential part.
 That happened to me with a drum set I bought for my kids one Christmas when we realized that it didn't include drumsticks.
 Avoid that tear-filled scene by getting a guitar package that includes everything you'll need to start playing right away.

 Key Considerations: An Overview

 Here is an overview of some things to consider when buying an acoustic guitar for a child.

 Money: How much do you have to spend?
 A good beginner's acoustic guitar doesn't have to cost a lot—there are some really good options out there for under $100.